 - Foundation Stock Service®(FSS), which is for recorded breeds on the road to full AKC recognition.

-- Dogs that are blind or deaf are not eligible to participate.
+- A dog that is blind is not eligible to participate.

 - It is important that before competing, you have trained your dog for the required skills and you have familiarized yourself with the AKC Obedience Regulations and ring procedures.